Taba Border Crossing: Transportation to and from the terminal

 The Israeli border terminal can be reached from within Israel via Egged bus number 15 from Eilat's central bus station.
 Privately owned Israeli cars may cross through the terminal and stay in the confines of the Egyptian border terminal (this includes the parking lots of the Hilton Taba and Mövenpick Taba Resort); further travel into the Sinai is possible after change of license plates, registration and the payment of a tax.

 Israeli rental cars are not allowed to cross the border.

 Passage fee

 All travelers to Egypt must pay a border-crossing fee before leaving Israel.

-The border-crossing fee is NIS 102 (December 2019) per traveler.
+The border-crossing fee is NIS 109 (June 2023) per traveler.
 The fee is quoted in NIS and is updated once a year (on January 1) linked to the Consumer Price Index.
-An additional service charge of 5 NIS (per payment, not per traveler) is payable regardless of the form of payment.
+An additional service charge of 6 NIS (per payment, not per traveler) is added if the fee is paid on-site, and not online.

 The border fee is waived if travelling no further than 1 km from the border.
 This means travelers to the Mövenpick Resort, Hilton Taba Resort Hotel, and Radisson Blue Resort Taba are exempt from any fees, but a printed reservation to the hotel must be shown at the border, otherwise the full fee is required.

 Egyptian Terminal

-Terminal

-Though there is an ATM at the terminal, it is usually not in function so travelers should bring cash to exchange.
-The terminal building has an exchange counter.